 The Emergency Medical Technician (EMT) program at Mid-State prepares students with the knowledge and skills needed to work as an entry-level EMT.

-This hands-on 185-hour program consists of classroom lectures, practical skill labs, laboratory simulations, and pre-hospital clinical experiences.
+This hands-on 180-hour program consists of classroom lectures, practical skill labs, laboratory simulations, and pre-hospital clinical experiences.
 Successfully completing the program qualifies you to take the National Registry of EMT’s certification exam required to apply for state licensure.
 Graduates of the Emergency Medical Technician technical diploma may advance into either the EMT-Paramedic program or Paramedic Technician program.

 - Ambulance Services